mcd5703/Transonic-Euler-Solver/README.md

 ## How to Build

 Just run the `build.sh`  `bash` file in the git console terminal in Windows or the default `terminal` in MacOS or Linux.
 Before running this script, make sure you have installed `git`, `cmake`, and related build toolchains.
+Run the build file that matches your system...

 ```bash
 bash build.sh